 At the same time, remember to listen.
 This might seem like a no-brainer, but it can often be ignored, and employees notice.
 Managers neglecting to listen to the individuals on their team is one of the prime contributors to the consistently low state of employee engagement, which has hovered around 30% in the US over the past few years.
 So listen more than you speak, and give each individual your attention.
-This will allow your team to benefit from the diversity of thought that comes with groupwork.
+Millennials desire a collaborative work culture, motivate and engage Millennials by enabling them to make meaningful connections and develop collaborative workplace relationships.
+This will allow your team to benefit from the diversity of thought that comes with group work.

 Millennials are the first generation to grow up with technology like the Internet and connected devices.
 They therefore stand out for their skill with technology.
 Millennials are not only adept at using technology, but they also often prefer it over traditional means of accomplishing tasks and are therefore constantly seeking to try new tools or workflows that might be more efficient and effective.
 They aren’t afraid to try something other than “the way it’s always been done.”